-The 5 Best Vacuums For Apartments - Fall 2023 Reviews
+The 5 Best Vacuums For Apartments of 2026

 Best Vacuums For Apartments

-We've tested over 130 vacuum cleaners, and below are our recommendations for the best vacuums for apartments.
-We selected these picks for their performance on different surfaces, their design, and their price.
-For more options, check out our lists of the best lightweight vacuums, the best handheld vacuums, and the best multi-surface vacuums.
+We've tested over 105 vacuum cleaners, and below are our recommendations for the best vacuums for apartments.
+We selected these picks based on their performance on various surfaces, design, and price.
+For more options, check out our lists of the best lightweight vacuums, the best handheld vacuums, and the best multi-surface vacuums

 1. Best Apartment Vacuum